abearman/whats-the-point1/caffe/models/fcn-32s-pascal/2012/real1-click1-cls-con/README.md

-Model supervised with point supervision, with the classes term and the constraint term.
+Model supervised with point-level supervision, with the classes term and the constraint term.

-Line 3 in Table 1 of the paper.
+Row 3 of Table 1 in the paper.